Jesper de Jong: 2021: Maiden Challenger titles, top 250 debut

-2022–2023: ATP Tour debut, top 150 in singles and in doubles
+2022–23: ATP Tour debut, top 150 in singles and in doubles

-Following a semifinal showing at the Challenger in Traralgon, Australia in January, he made his debut in the top 200 on 14 February 2022.
+Following a semifinal showing at the Challenger in Traralgon, Australia in January, de Jong made his debut in the top 200 on 14 February 2022.

 He made his ATP main draw doubles debut after qualifying as a pair partnering Sem Verbeek at the 2022 ABN AMRO World Tennis Tournament in Rotterdam.
 As a result, he reached a career-high doubles ranking of World No. 157 on 14 February 2022.

-He made his ATP singles debut at the 2022 Libéma Open as a wildcard.
+De Jong made his ATP singles debut at the 2022 Libéma Open as a wildcard.
 He was also awarded a wildcard in doubles partnering compatriot Bart Stevens.
 As a result, he reached the top 160 in the singles rankings on 13 June 2022.

 He reached a career-high singles ranking of world No. 135 on 11 September 2023.

-2024: Major debut
+2024: Grand Slam debut at the Australian Open

-He qualified for the 2024 Australian Open making his Grand Slam debut and defeated Pedro Cachin for his first Major win.
+De Jong qualified for the 2024 Australian Open making his Grand Slam debut and defeated Pedro Cachin for his first Major win.
 He lost to eventual champion Jannik Sinner.

 He received a wildcard for his home tournament, the 2024 Rotterdam Open.

 Ranked No. 177, he qualified for his second Grand Slam at the 2024 French Open.
 He defeated Jack Draper in the first round in five sets (his second tour-level and also his second Slam win) before losing to eventual champion Carlos Alcaraz in four sets in the second.

 He lifted his third Challenger title, the 2024 Emilia-Romagna Tennis Cup in Sassuolo, Italy.
-As a result reached a new career-high ranking of No. 119 on 24 June 2024, and No. 103 more than a month later on 12 August 2024.
+As a result, reached a new career-high ranking of No. 119 on 24 June 2024, and No. 103 more than a month later on 12 August 2024.